stevenjzhu/autodim/README.md

     ./autodim

 # behavior
-When started, autodim will save you current brightness.
+When started, autodim will save the current brightness.
 When a power supply is connected, the saved brightness will be restored.
 On the other hand, autodim will save current brightness and adjust screen brightness to 30% when a power supply is disconnected.